-‘I wish I had a magic wand’: In Buffalo, wounds are deep
+Buffalo shooting’s wounds need a strong salve, residents say

 Gregory Jackson Jr., a Washington-based organizer with the Community Justice Action Fund, said he came to Buffalo to help coordinate relief efforts to victims’ families and residents, who were too traumatized to ask for what they need.

 “A lot of folks have not even gotten close to going back to normal life yet,” he said.
 “You get local police, cameras and media, from all over the world.
-But the community stuck to pick up the pieces without any bigger support.”
+But the community is stuck to pick up the pieces without any bigger support.”

 The supermarket shooting has also drawn support for the activists from around the nation.
 On Saturday, organizers with Black Lives Matter Grassroots, a national collective of chapters, held a vigil for Buffalo.
 Organizers from Boston, Detroit, Virginia Beach, Virginia and Minneapolis attended and vowed to be with Buffalo’s residents as they continued to heal from the racist attack.